Who We Are

 - Customer Focus

 - Results Focus

 How We Are Structured

-- Aerospace Hydraulics- Designs,manufacturers, assembles, and tests hydraulic actuation assemblies for commercial, military, and space based aerospace applications.
-Sargent supports a variety of commercial and military aircraft currently in production including the F-35 and 737MAX.
+- Aerospace Hydraulics- Designs, manufactures, assembles, and tests hydraulic actuation assemblies for commercial, military, and space-based aerospace applications.
+Sargent supports a variety of military and commercial aircraft currently in production including the F-35 and 737MAX.

 Sargent is part of RBC Bearings